saki007ster/htmlcss/creating_lists.md

 ### Lists conclusion

 We've now covered a core set of styling choices and methods for lists.
 You can build on these examples and combine them to create a large number of designs.
 Because lists are very commonly combined with links, let's look at them next.

+## Exercise questions
+ - What are the three types of HTML list?
+ - When would you use each type of list?
+How would you choose between them?
+ - How do you nest lists?
+ - Why should you use CSS rather than HTML to style your lists?